ids-s1-20/project-x404_pagenotfound/README.md

 ## Summary

+We chose to research what factors affect the frequency of volcanic eruptions.

+The data we are analyzing comes from the tidytuesdy package, and was collected by the Smithsonian's Global Volcanism Program.
+To explore the factors affecting volcanic eruptions, we used 2 data frames, one of which listed every volcano on the planet, giving its position, name, number...etc, while the other data set listed every recorded volcanic eruption, and included name, number, year...etc.
+Both dataframes have far too many variables to explore, so we decided to focus on factors like position, country, crust type, and tectonic setting.

 Write-up of your project and findings go here.
 Think of this as the text of your presentation.
 The length should be roughly 5 minutes when read out loud.
 Although pacing varies, a 5-minute speech is roughly 750